nikkNizz/Drawish/README.md

 ### PRECOMPILED PACKAGES:
 The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.14) page of this project.
-From the [File -> Desktop shortcut] menu, a menu item is created in Linux or a desktop shortcut in Windows.
+Once the program is open you can create a quick link: from the [File -> Desktop shortcut] menu, a menu item is created in Linux or a desktop shortcut in Windows.

 ### COMPILE FROM SOURCE (LINUX):
 Download and unzip the project.